Sakonnet Greenway Trail

 The trail passes by notable locations like The Glen in Portsmouth, Aquidneck Farms, Newport National Golf Club, Newport Vineyards, soccer fields on Wyatt Road, Albro Woods, and more!
 There are various parking locations throughout the 10 miles noted on the trail map.
 A map of the trail and trail rules can be found here or view the trail in our interactive property map.

 The SGT is free and open to the public dawn to dusk.
 Please note dogs must be leashed and no bicycles or motorized vehicles are allowed.
 And please respect our neighbors and stay on the trail!
-While the trail is open all four seasons it is typically closed for a month in early spring around April-early May to prevent erosion during Mud Season.
+While the trail is open all four seasons, certain areas can be muddy in mild winters and early spring.
+The trail may occasionally be closed dependent on conditions during April mud season.

 The Aquidneck Land Trust (ALT) envisioned a nature trail through the Sakonnet Greenway beginning in 1992 and worked for over twenty years to acquire trail rights to build a 10-mile contiguous trail over private land.
 The trail was built in multiple phases: A 2.2-mile section of the Sakonnet Greenway Trail (SGT) was constructed around Newport National Golf Club in 2002.
 In 2007 and 2008, 2.7 miles of trails were added north of Bramans Lane in Portsmouth.
 An additional 4.8 miles of trails were added to the west of Mitchells Lane in 2012.
 The trails crosses ten properties, which are owned by seven private and public landowners.